Reviews You Can Rely On

 The Black Diamond Half Dome is an affordable and very protective helmet that is one of the most popular climbing helmets in the world.
 It provides more protection and offers more durability than any other helmet at an unbeatably low price point.
 Our testers love the click-wheel adjustment system on the back because it's super easy to use with only one hand and offers a wide range of size adjustments to suit any dome.

 One flaw seems to plague all hardshell helmets we've tested — weight.
-At 12.7 ounces, the Half Dome weighs more than twice as much as the lightweight Petzl Sirocco.
+At 12.7 ounces, the Half Dome weighs more than twice the lightweight Petzl Sirocco.
 Although it might only seem like a few ounces, this difference is very noticeable after a long day.
-The Half Dome also doesn't ventilate well and isn't the most comfortable helmet compared to other, better-padded options.
+The Half Dome also doesn't ventilate well and isn't super comfortable compared to other, better-padded options.
 We worry that the annoyance of the weight, limited ventilation, and lack of comfort might translate into some climbers wearing this helmet less often, thereby negating the purpose of a helmet altogether.
 That said, the Half Dome's attractive price likely outweighs these downsides for new climbers or those shopping on a tight budget.
 If you're willing to pay a bit more for added comfort, take a look at the Petzl Meteor below.

 Read more: Black Diamond Half Dome review